Export Control

 Depending on home country and project classification the following computing restrictions might apply.

-Check if the user’s home country is on embargo list (see the sanctionmap).
+For any other classification, we check if the user’s home country is on an embargo list (see the sanctionmap).

 - if country without embargo